Sjors/nado-book/resources/assume-utxo.md

 But what if developers, miners, _and_ all existing users conspire to trick new users?
 Such a conspiracy seems impossible to coordinate secretly.
 But if you do worry the world is out to get you, rest assured that you can turn the Assume Valid feature off by starting your node with `-assumevalid=0`.
 Your node would then notice the invalid stealing block, you would yourself see its hash in the source code, and you could run to streets protesting the situation.

-What’s important to understand here is that developers can already collude against you and sneak bad things into the code — we’ll talk more about that in chapter @sec:guix.
+What’s important to understand here is that developers can already collude against you and sneak bad things into the code — we’ll talk more about that in chapter 9.
 Developers could also put in a backdoor that gives them access to your private keys.
 This actually happened with an altcoin called Lucky7Coin.^[<https://github.com/alerj78/lucky7coin/issues/1>] These backdoors could be very carefully hidden in the code in a way that only very skilled developers could detect.
 The Assume Valid hash, on the other hand, is very clearly visible, and it requires very little skill to verify, as explained above.
 This is why the Bitcoin Core developers believe that this feature is safe against abuse.

 Assume Valid has been in Bitcoin Core since v0.14 (2017), and now there’s a new proposal: AssumeUTXO.